 This vermicelli pudding is made in the Indian subcontinent, Afghanistan, and some countries in Central Asia for Ramazan and especially Eid ul Fitr and Eid ul Adha.

-This dessert, just like kheer, is very easy to make if you follow the measurements correctly.
+Sheer Khurma, just like rice kheer, is effortless to make if you follow the measurements correctly.
 If not, it may either turn too thick or too thin.
-The recipe can be easily halved, doubled, or tripled as per your requirement.

 Ingredients